 In Venezuela, the inclination of the Earth's field is about 35° to 40° from the horizontal, and the declination ranges from -11° to -22° (west) from true north (part of this latter variation represents secular change over the past 30 years).
 The shallow inclination makes it difficult to interpret magnetic data directly, especially where there are closely spaced multiple sources.
-Because almost none of the magnetic data in Venezuela were available to us in digital form (the one exception is a 1:50,000-scale sheet of the Bochinche area in northeastern Bolívar State, which was manually digitized for experimental purposes (Wynn and others, 1989)), we could not carry out standard reduction-to-the-pole and horizontal-gradient conversions on the data.
+Because almost none of the magnetic data in Venezuela were available to us in digital form, we could not carry out standard reduction-to-the-pole and horizontal-gradient conversions on the data.
 In this quadrangle, we only had access to contour maps at scales of 1:50,000, 1:100,000, and 1:200,000.
 This required anomaly-by-anomaly analysis to obtain geologic contacts and body outlines.
-These analyses are supported by a number of computer-calculated models, both experimental forward-models as well as least-squares 2-D and 2 1/2-D model fits along profiles of data digitized along flightlines from the magnetic contour maps.
-Interpreted boundaries and contacts were digitized using GSMAP program version 6.03 (Selner and Taylor, 1989) and compiled at a scale of 1:500,000 for incorporation in the Puerto Ayacucho map.
+These analyses are supported by a number of computer-calculated models, both experimental forward-models as well as least-squares 2-D and 2 1/2-D model fits along profiles of actual data digitized from the magnetic contour maps.
+Interpreted boundaries and contacts were digitized using GSMAP program version 6.03 (Selner and Taylor, 1989) and compiled at a scale of 1:500,000 for incorporation in the Río Mavaca map.

-Compilation began with the digitization of principle and some subsidiary drainages from planimetric maps; structural features were then digitized from SLAR sheets.
+Compilation began with the digitization of principle drainages from planimetric maps; structural features were then digitized from SLAR sheets.
 Owing to poor geodetic registration of the mosaicked SLAR images, local areas of the SLAR imagery had to be registered to the drainages before the structural information was digitized.
 Aeromagnetic data were analyzed on a sheet-by-sheet basis, and magnetic terrane boundaries and outlines of discrete sources were digitized using modeling information as a guide.
-These results were then compiled in the form of an interpreted geology map, that is, a map outlining discrete, SLAR- and geophysically-defined domains often not yet identified with a particular geologic unit (Cordell and Grauch, 1985; Cordell and McCafferty, 1989; Wynn and others, 1989).
-This map was then compared with available published and unpublished geologic data and recent field mapping by the authors working in the quadrangle to assign geologic units and assemble the correlation chart.
-Due to the coarse spacing of the gravity data (2-5 km typically), only deep sources could be identified and modeled.
+These results were then compiled in the form of an interpreted geology map, that is, a map outlining discrete, geophysically defined domains often not yet identified with a particular geologic unit (Cordell and Grauch, 1985; Cordell and McCafferty, 1989; Wynn and others, 1989).
+This map was then compared with available published and unpublished geologic data and recent field mapping by the authors working in the quadrangle to assign geologic units and assemble the correlation table.
 To assure consistency, boundaries were compared with neighboring maps that were being compiled simultaneously.